sdslack/csci_6118_project/README.md

 **Detailed List of Dependencies**

 Python3, bash, and R are required to run the code in this project.
+All dependencies are installed using the conda environment file described above but are listed here for reference.

 The dependencies for Python3 are:
 + numpy